imagej/pyimagej/doc/Install.md

 2. Install PyImageJ into a new environment:
    ```
-   mamba create -n pyimagej pyimagej openjdk=8
+   mamba create -n pyimagej pyimagej openjdk=11
    ```

-   This command will install PyImageJ with OpenJDK 8.
-If you would rather use OpenJDK 11, you can write `openjdk=11` instead, or even just leave off the `openjdk` part altogether to get the latest version of OpenJDK.
-PyImageJ has been tested most thoroughly with OpenJDK 8, but it is also known to work with OpenJDK 11, and likely later OpenJDK versions as well.
+   This command will install PyImageJ with OpenJDK 11.
+PyImageJ requires a minimum of OpenJDK 8.
+PyImageJ has been tested most thoroughly with OpenJDKs 8 and 11, but it is likely to work with later OpenJDK versions as well.

+   *Please note that openjdk=8 from conda-forge is broken on M1 Mac.*
+   If you are using an M1 Mac, you should use openjdk=11 or newer.

 3. Whenever you want to use PyImageJ, activate its environment:
    ```